dakaufma/bulkfoods/README.md

 a maximum unit price of $12/lbs.
 The most efficient purchase is 3 units of 1 lbs of cinnamon, distributed as follows:

-(python3 bulkfoods/examples/ab_no_c.py)

-    a p=15.00 q=1.31 u=11.49
-    b p=19.47 q=1.69 u=11.49
+(`python3 bulkfoods/examples/ab_no_c.py`)

+    A pays $15.00 for 1.31 lbs (at unit price $11.49/lbs) B pays $19.47 for 1.69 lbs (at unit price $11.49/lbs)

 But what if C also wants to buy cinnamon, and allocates $10 at a maximum unit price of $7.5/lbs?
 The new optimal solution is to buy a 5 lbs unit of cinnamon, distributed as follows:

-(python3 bulkfoods/examples/abc.py)

-    a p=15.00 q=1.77 u=8.49
-    b p=20.00 q=2.36 u=8.49
-    c p= 6.59 q=0.88 u=7.5
+(`python3 bulkfoods/examples/abc.py`)

+    A pays $15.00 for 1.77 lbs (at unit price $8.49/lbs) B pays $20.00 for 2.36 lbs (at unit price $8.49/lbs) C pays $ 6.59 for 0.88 lbs (at unit price $7.50/lbs)

 Note that C is paying less than A and B per unit pound (because C has a low maximum unit price), but is still included in the order.
 Even more surprising, C's unit price is actually _less_ than unit price for the 5 lbs purchase!
 Why is C still included in the order?
-Because despite this unfairness, A and B get to pay a lower unit price with C participating in the order than without C.
+Because despite this inequity, A and B get to pay a lower unit price with C participating in the order than they would without C. Everyone wins!
-Everyone wins!

 __Tl;dr:__ optimizing this sort of thing can be counter-intuitive, but that's what algorithms are for.
 Buy cheap bulk foods with your friends!